clabroche/stack-monitor/README.md

 You can type only ```stack-monitor``` and choose your config file later.

-There is an electron too in [Release page](https://github.com/clabroche/stack-monitor/releases/latest) (BETA)

 If you change a variable in conf after execution, the corresponding service restart.

 ## Screenshots